 - abstract: a text object containing a brief description of the media object.
 Nullable.
-See the definition in Attributes Object. - categories: an array of category strings identifying the types instantiated by the media object.
-Nullable.
-Non-empty.
-See the definition in Attributes Object.
-No type is pre-defined by the standard. - contentType: a string that represents the media type (formerly known as MIME type) of the media object.
+See the definition in Attributes Object. - contentType: a string that represents the media type (formerly known as MIME type) of the media object.
 Non-nullable.
+Regular Expression.

-Regular Expression. - For example, possible values of contentType include yet are not limited to: "video/mp4", for videos, "image/png", for images, and "audio/mpeg3", for audio.
+For example, possible values of contentType include yet are not limited to: "video/mp4", for videos, "image/png", for images, and "audio/mpeg3", for audio.